-If the applicant is seeking protection for a mark which consists of a sound ("sound mark"), this should be indicated on the application form, by ticking the appropriate box on in Part 06 of Form T2 and by completing Form T2Aprovide a statement of that fact and a description of the mark.
+If the applicant is seeking protection for a mark which consists of a sound ("sound mark"), this should be indicated on the application form, by ticking the appropriate box in Part 06 of Form T2 and provide a statement of that fact and a description of the mark.
 Otherwise, the application will be examined as if it were a word or device mark (e.g. in the form of musical notation).